16 Macros

 16.8 Exercises

-Record a macro that gives the active cell a gray background color.
+Record a macro that applies a light gray background color to the currently active cell.

 An example of a solution.